Design Technology Rationale

-In the Spring term of 2019, a complete audit of the Design and Technology curriculum was conducted.
-On the back of the findings from this audit, the Design and Technology curriculum has been carefully built and the learning opportunities and assessment milestones for mileposts crafted to ensure progression and repetition in terms of embedding key learning, knowledge and skills.
-For example, the way DT is taught at our school has been revamped and now follows a consistent structure.
+In the Spring term of 2019, a complete audit of the DT curriculum was conducted.
+On the back of the findings from this audit, the DT curriculum has been carefully built and the learning opportunities and assessment milestones for mileposts are crafted to ensure progression and repetition in terms of embedding key learning, knowledge and skills.

-We follow the Kapow scheme for DT which provides a balanced Design and Technology curriculum building on previous learning and provides both support and challenge for learners.
-All classes will not have a scheduled Design and Technology lesson each week but Design and Technology will be taught alongside other curriculum subjects as part of the class vehicle.
+We follow the Kapow scheme for DT which provides a balanced DT curriculum building on previous learning and provides both support and challenge for learners.

-Children’s work and pictures of their work will be recorded in the classes vehicle book for reference and assessment.
+Children’s work and pictures of their work will be recorded in the child’s DT folder for reference and assessment.

 This helps to ensure that the children see the whole process from start to finish – from existing products through to their finished product.
 We believe that by crafting our curriculum this way, we improve the potential for our children to retain what they have been taught, to alter their long-term memory and thus improve the rates of progress they make.